uktrade/trade-remedies-docker/README.md

 ## Branch names
 We use gitflow naming conventions for branches:

-[hotfix/feature]/trlst-storyid-story-description
+**[hotfix/feature/fix]/jira-ID/hyphenated-description-of-story**

 For example:

-hotfix/trlst-242-optimise-logging-in-api-project
+**hotfix/trlst-242/optimise-logging-in-api-project**

 ## Commit process

-Always squash and merge and name your commit as per your branch in the following style:
+Pull requests follow a similar but more verbose style to keep commit history clear and legible.
+Always squash and merge and name your commit:

-[hotfix/feature]: TRLST [story #] - story description
+**[Hotfix/Feature/Fix]: Jira-ID - Titled description of story.**

 For example:

-hotfix: TRLST 242 - optimise logging in api project
+**Hotfix: TRLST-242 - Optimise logging in API project.**

 # TR Release Process